 The U.N. is again holding a series of talks aimed at bringing stability and peace to the island, with talks expected to commence in the fall of 2013.
 In anticipation of those talks, the new Cypriot government, lead by President Nicos Anastasiades, has set forth various confidence building measures aimed at reinvigorating the negotiation process.
 Chief among them is a renewed proposal to facilitate the return of the “ghost town” of Famagusta, a town which has remained essentially frozen in time since Turkey’s 1974 invasion.

 In 1984, the United Nations Security Council adopted UNSC resolution 550 which, in addition to calling upon all states to respect the sovereignty, independence, territorial integrity and unity of the Republic of Cyprus, considered any attempts to settle any part of Varosha (Famagusta) by people other than its inhabitants as inadmissible and called for the transfer of this area to the administration of the United Nations.
 Since then, the European Parliament and the United Nations have repeatedly reiterated their demand that the occupying regime relinquish control of this area.

 In May 2013, Cypriot Foreign Minister Ioannis Kasoulides, gave an address at The Brookings Institution, outlining a proposal that would facilitate the return of Varosha and Famagusta as a whole.
-Specifically, the Cypriot government has proposed the following in exchange for the return of the ghost town of Famagusta:
+Specifically, the Cypriot government proposed the following in exchange for the return of the ghost town of Famagusta: